 And that’s not all: You can get to know others at community meals, like steak night and breakfast at the American Legion or at the oyster fest.
 In the evening, check out the multiple venues hosting live music or create the music yourself at a karaoke night with a local Alaskan cocktail.
 There’s never a dull moment!

 Are you ready to take the plunge?
-Take a look at all our current job openings to see how you can gain valuable experience while exploring the Last Frontier.
+Take a look at all our current job openings to see how you can gain valuable experience while exploring Alaska.